Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Do not Hate on my Yumeship and or Favorite characters its uncomfortable as hell And even if you Do at ALL keep it normal and dont go too far [No expections to this part].
 Only 1 expection YK WHO YOU AREE DEAR COSMO LOVER . <3

 Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC .
-I accept other 1x1x1x1 kins im just uncomfortable w / other yumeshippers

-Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.
+I accept other 1x1x1x1 kins im just uncomfortable w / other yumeshippers + Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.

+Also Yes i am a minor but im extremely  desensitized to most things so you can absolutely have serious conversations around me or with me and i wouldnt mind hell i even like those conversations ...  **BUT** Do not be weird. and mind yourself to not say anything weird towards me [if your older then me aka above 17 or mostly 18+] Your a weirdo if you do so .

+i cant believe im saying this but please do not get romantic feelings for me no matter how close you are to my age. i say this because countless friendships of mine had ended up by my friend confessing and its really upseting since im just not looking for that.

 My fandoms are and or Interests in general

+[Warning:Just because i say im in these fandoms doesnt mean i know everything or even that much about these fandoms .
+I JUST LIKE THEM AND OR LORE / CHARACTERS OF IT.]

+Gacha club [gl and gl2 aswell]

 Forsaken